dtzxporter/SELibDotNet/README.md

 ## Usage:

 Download the latest version, add it as a reference to your .NET based project and start working with SE Formats!
+(Check out UnitTests for examples on using the library, everything has full documentation though.)